Maggie Cheung Ho-yee: Career

-Maggie Cheung Ho-yee was a member of four-piece girl band "PP Gals" in 1991.
+Cheung was a member of four-piece girl band "PP Gals" in 1991.
 Her name was "Tina" in the band.
 They released an album called "PP Gals.
 DJ Boy" and disbanded in 1991.

 She competed in TVB's 1994 Miss Hong Kong beauty pageant, reaching the final five but not placing.
 However she did gain a special award for best "potential artist" (最具演藝潛質獎) and was signed to the channel soon afterwards.

 Her career spun off to a whirlwind of a start, as she was offered a leading role.
 However, she wanted to start from the bottom up and hence declined the role, only to accept a subsidiary role in another series.
 Many will say that her career kicked off with the well accepted Old Time Buddy, but some others say it is with her primary leading role in "One Good Turn Deserves Another".

 The popularity of artists in the Hong Kong television market depends as much on the popularity of the characters in a series as to the ability of the actors and it was not until 1998 that she achieved mainstream popularity with the series "Old Time Buddy", in which she played a character based on 60s teen idol Connie Chan Po-chu.
 The character was well received because of Maggie's excellent portrayal of Connie Chan.
 The immense success lead to sequel, To Catch A Thief, a movie, Those Were The Days, and even a platinum selling CD.